rstacruz/til-2020/posts/2018/styled-jsx-is-awesome.md

 `
 ```

-[styled-jsx] lets me write CSS in a declarative fashion.
-It also minimizes the interweaving of CSS and JavaScript code.
-This, in my opinion, makes styled-jsx code easier-to-understand, even at the modest cost of a little extra verbosity.

-How would you style a danger button differently in _styled-jsx_?
-Just use CSS classes as you normally would.
-Simple!

-In this example, we simply declare a class rule with `.button.danger`, just as we would with regular CSS.
+> **Logicless CSS-in-JS.** In this example, we simply declare a class rule with `.button.danger`, just as we would with regular CSS.
 There's no need for the props to be parsed from the CSS block.

-<next-block title="Let's recap what we've learned."></next-block>

 [styled-components]: https://www.styled-components.com/
 [styled-jsx]: https://github.com/zeit/styled-jsx
 [emotion]: https://emotion.sh/

+## Epilogue

+Since writing this article, I've decided that I like the simpler approach of just using [CSS modules](https://github.com/css-modules/css-modules).
+The reasons for that is the same as what's in this article: it's as declarative as you can get, and it's compatibility with existing tools is so far unbeatable.